 Unfortunately chains and certain findings such as earring backs are just not yet available in recycled metal.
 However, I do make my own findings where I can, and the main body of each piece - and even the solder used - is recycled.

 Many jewellery workshops use tools and equipment containing animal products - such as rawhide hammers, beeswax blocks, and polishing compounds bound with animal fats.

 I want to exclude exploitation of animals in my workshop.
 So in line with vegan principles, I'm pleased to say that as of 2018, I have finished replacing all of my older tools containing animal products for new ones without.
 I use no animal components (leather, suede, pearl, shell) in the embellishment of my jewellery.

 The jewellery boxes I use are made from card here in Scotland.
 The card can be recycled (or reused).
 Any tissue paper and postal boxes I use are made from recycled materials (or if recycled is unavailable, the boxes are recyclable), and the bubblewrap is biodegradable.

 I outsource only two processes to other small businesses in the UK – part of the casting process for the designs in my main collections, and on occasion, gold plating.
-I make the original masters for each design by hand, using traditional techniques, and hand-finish the jewellery back in my Dundee workshop.
+I make the original masters for each design by hand, using traditional techniques, and hand-finish every piece of jewellery back in my Dundee workshop.